top of page

 The photography Blog

-This was such a lovely, relaxed session, we were lucky to be able to use their wedding venue, which also gave us a great opportunity to look round together, talk logistics and take a few photos in the wisteria that will be gone by August.
+This was such a lovely and relaxed session.
+We were fortunate to use their wedding venue, which gave us a great chance to explore together.
+We talked logistics and took a few photos among the wisteria that will disappear by August.

-We’d never actually met in person before this.
-Shannon & Nick booked me a while ago — back in 2014, I think — and this was our first proper chance to say hello in person before their wedding.
-They’re both hobby photographers themselves (wildlife, mostly), so they know their way around a camera.
-But like so many of my couples, that doesn’t mean they love being in front of one.
-They’re both a bit camera-shy and a bit nervous about the prospect of having their photos taken.
-But they are the kind of couple who naturally connect, laugh and smile when they look at each other and lean in without prompts so my job was made a little easier!
+We had never met in person before this.
+Shannon and Nick booked me back in 2014.
+This was our first proper chance to say hello before their wedding.
+They are both hobby photographers, mostly focusing on wildlife, so they know their way around a camera.
+However, like many couples I work with, they are not entirely comfortable in front of one.
+They are a little camera-shy and nervous about having their photos taken.
+Fortunately, they naturally connect, laugh, and smile at each other, making my job a bit easier!

 A couple stand in front of the Wisteria at Northbrook Park